CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

-# Lab 1: Getting Started with Building a Chat Application
+# Lab 01: Getting Started with Building a Chat Application

+## Overview

+In this lab, you will learn how to build a chat application using Azure OpenAI.
+The lab involves setting up the necessary OpenAI resources and deploying a ChatGPT-like application using Streamlit.
+By the end of this lab, you will have a fully functional application that can interact with users through a simple web interface.

 ## Exercise 1: Open AI Setup and Installation of Applications

-In this exercise, you will be setting up the Open AI resource and installing the application locally.
+In this exercise, you will set up the OpenAI resource and install the necessary applications locally.
+This exercise is divided into two tasks: setting up the OpenAI resource (read-only) and building a ChatGPT-like application.

 ### Task 1: Create an OpenAI resource and model **(Read-Only)**